This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 The creator is nutrition researcher Barbara J. Rolls who revolved the diet around low-calorie foods that contain more water, such as fruits and vegetables.

-Research has shown that if you eat foods with a high water content, such as a green salad or soup, you'll consume fewer calories, but you'll still be satisfied.
+Research has shown that if you eat foods with high water content, such as a green salad or soup, you will consume fewer calories but still be satisfied.

-You should simply avoid energy-dense foods like cookies and chips.
+You should simply avoid high-energy-dense foods like cookies and chips.

-This diet promotes a wide range of foods and doesn't forbid anything, which can help prevent people from becoming trapped in "food prison."
+This diet promotes a wide range of foods and prohibits nothing, which can help prevent people from becoming trapped in a “food prison.”

-One food option: roasted pumpkin and chicken breast.
+One meal option: roasted squash and chicken breast.

-Dating back to the 1880s, it began when the physician Maximilian Bircher-Benner discovered that he could cure his own jaundice by eating raw apples.
+Dating back to the 1880s, it began when physician Maximilian Bircher-Benner discovered he could cure his own jaundice by eating raw apples.

 By eliminating processed foods and a focus on keeping foods organic, the diet aims to give you: